 Growing up in Mexico I consider myself above average in “street smartness”, and I was well aware of this scam happening in India to a lot of tourists.
-The problem is, it is so well executed and organized that once you are being a victim of it, there is absolutely NOTHING you can do.
+The problem is, it is so well executed and organized that once you are being a victim of it, there is absolutely NOTHING you can do and we were actually very lucky we were not injured as it seems to be very common with this scam (women get raped, men get beat up if they become aggressive).
 I’ll explain:

 We arrived around 5:00 pm at Delhi airport which surprisingly was extremely pleasant, clean and efficient.
 Nobody is allowed near the airport without a boarding pass of the same day which makes the first impression of India to the first time traveler a little fake.
 I bought a sim card for my phone (only data because my phones mic stopped working) which requires a passport photo, a copy of passport main page and visa, a million forms, and a definitely touristy overpriced sim card.
 The key part here is that it takes from 3 hrs to 24 hrs to get activated.

 There are several options to get to the city around 20 km away.
 You can take the metro and then figure it out with a rickshaw (those motorcycles with a little cart on the back), a normal metered taxi or the obviously best and most expensive option is taking an OFFICIAL airport prepaid taxi (we chose the official one).
 Once we were trying to purchase the taxi, there are several obviously fake taxi drivers that are trying to scam you into believing they are the official taxis.
 We ignored them and purchased the ticket at the official boot next to the police boot (ironic).